jconerly/ZeroMQ-Poller-Timer/README.md

         # ...
     }

-or when manually declare the poll item hash in the ZeroMQ::Poller constructor (see `sock()` below).
+or when you manually declare the poll item hash in the ZeroMQ::Poller constructor (see `sock()` below).

 ## sock()